zuixjs/zuixjs.org/source/pages/documentation/cli/index.md

 A new folder named *my-new-webapp* will be created containing all files required to run the web-starter project.

 Different starter project templates are available and can be specified using the `-t` option.
-See *zuix.js* [Web Starter documentation](https://zuixjs.github.io/zuix-web-starter/) for a list of available templates and a complete overview of commands and features.
+See *zuix.js* [Web Starter documentation](https://zuixjs.github.io/zuix-web-starter/content/docs/getting-started/) for a list of available templates and a complete overview of commands and features.

-### Creating a new component
+### Adding a new component

 ```shell
 npx zuix generate component "<component_name>"